cbaguilar/svwaternet-edgeq/README.md

 This will attempt to broadcast data to the MQTT broker at `host`.
 If a broadcast fails, the messages are queued in a local sqlite file `queue.db`.
 A background thread periodically attempts to reconnect and send unsent data from the sqllite file.
 Old messages (sent and unsent) are retained in the file up to `retention` seconds after they have been created.
+Compatible with any MQTT broker.